 What is the purpose of the PSTRRS?

-The PSTRRS is a pool of suitably screened candidates who are interested in undertaking a traineeship within the WA public sector.
+The PSTRRS is a database register of suitably screened candidates who are interested in undertaking a traineeship within the WA public sector.

 By providing traineeship opportunities, your agency can expect to:

 - increase youth employment and support the public sector’s commitment to employing young people, including increasing your diversity target representation

 - reporting strategies towards your agency’s Equal Employment Opportunity (EEO) Management Plans or integrated Workforce and Diversity Plan